On an Index Theorem of Chang, Weinberger and Yu: Statement and Proof of the Main Theorem

 The above theorem has as a corollary the following vanishing theorem of Chang, Weinberger and Yu for the relative index constructed in the mapping cone of the quotient completion of the group ring: \begin{theorem} Let $M$ be a compact spin manifold with boundary $N$.
 Suppose that $M$ admits a metric of uniformly positive scalar curvature which is collared at the boundary.
 Then $\mu([M,N]) = 0$. \end{theorem}

-\begin{proof}[Proof of the Theorem~\ref{mainthm}] The diagram and its commutativity has been discussed before.
-It remains to show that given a metric with positive scalar curvature at the boundary, $\Ind_{\widetilde{M}}^{\pi_1(M)}(\tilde g)$ is mapped to $\mu([M,N])$ under the canonical map.
+\begin{proof}[Proof of the Theorem~\ref{mainthm}] Proposition \ref{prop:Lift_compatible_with_Y_to_X} implies the commutativity of the diagram.
+To see this, note that the discussion there relies only on the functoriality properties of the maximal completions which are also satisfied by the quotient completions.
+It remains to show that given a metric with positive scalar curvature at the boundary, $\Ind^{\pi_1(M)}( g)$ is mapped to $\mu([M,N])$ under the canonical map.
 Let us analyse the situation with the strategy of proof and the difficulties involved.
 For the notation used we refer to Sections~\ref{relindd} and \ref{locind} on the relative index and the localised coarse index.

 Both index classes are defined using explicit expressions involving functions of the Dirac operator.
-For $\Ind_{\widetilde{M}}^{\pi_1(M)}(\tilde g)$, we only use the manifold $\widetilde M$ and $\pi_1(M)$-equivariant constructions, which, however, are necessarily non-local to make use of the invertibility of the Dirac operator on the boundary.
+For $\Ind^{\pi_1(M)}( g)$, we only use the manifold $\widetilde M$ and $\pi_1(M)$-equivariant constructions, which, however, are necessarily non-local to make use of the invertibility of the Dirac operator on the boundary.
 For $\mu([M,N])$, on the other hand, one has to use a $\pi_1(M)$-equivariant operator on $\widetilde M$ and a further lift to a $\pi_1(N)$-equivariant operator on $\tilde N$, which is only possible if all the functions of the Dirac operator involved are sufficiently local.
 To show that the two classes are mapped to each other, we need to reconcile these two points.

 First, observe that in the construction of the relative fundamental class and relative index we use the explicit implementation of the Bott periodicity map.
-We apply this now to our representative of the local index: with our choice of $\Psi_1$, $P_{\widetilde M_\infty}(1)$ is an idempotent in $C_q^*(\tilde M\subset \widetilde M_\infty)^{\pi_1(M)}$ representing $\Ind^{\pi_1(M)}_{\widetilde{M}}(\tilde g) \in K_0(C_q^*(\widetilde M\subset \widetilde M_\infty)^{\pi_1(M)})\iso K_0(C^*(\pi_1(M)))$.
+We apply this now to our representative of the local index: with our choice of $\Psi_1$, $P_{\widetilde M_\infty}(1)$ is an idempotent in $C_q^*(\tilde M\subset \widetilde M_\infty)^{\pi_1(M)}$ representing $\Ind^{\pi_1(M)}(g) \in K_0(C_q^*(\widetilde M\subset \widetilde M_\infty)^{\pi_1(M)})\iso K_0(C^*(\pi_1(M)))$.
 Next,

 is the invertible element in $C_0(\reals)\otimes C^*(\widetilde M\subset \tilde M_\infty)^{\pi_1(M)}$ representing the $K_1$-class corresponding to the localised index under the suspension isomorphism.
 Finally, if we define $q(s)$ as in Equation \eqref{eq:def_of_q} with $\tau_{D,R}$ replaced by $\tau$ then